 The packaging or labels should be marked with the letter “U” (stands for under) and a number.T This indicates how many scallops are per pound (like you see with shrimp).
 U-10 is the largest and means less than 10 scallops per pound.
 Smaller bay scallops might be as tiny as U-40.

-Scallops should be expensive (at least sea scallops) AND THERE ARE FAKE ONES OUT THERE.
+Scallops should be expensive AND THERE ARE FAKE ONES OUT THERE.
 If you see something that is too good to be true, it most likely is!

 Like most seafood, you’ll want to use it within 24 hours of purchasing.
+Place them in an airtight plastic bag and remove as much air as possible.
 Store in the coldest part of your fridge.

 If never previously frozen, scallops can be frozen for up to 6 months packaged in an airtight container.
 Do not refreeze previously frozen scallops.